Time to visit

-Day 03: Rafting Day in Telaga Waja River (B,L)
+Day 03: Rafting Day in Telaga Waja (B,L)

 The walk down from the starting point to the river where the rafts are waiting takes around 5 minutes.
-After everyone assembles at the river/raft location, the professional rafting guide, well versed in the Telaga Waja river condition will brief you on the river conditions, safety measures and the correct and safe way to raft down the river.
+After everyone assembles at the river/raft location, the professional rafting guide, well versed in the Telaga Waja river condition will brief you on the river condition, safety measures and the correct and safe way to raft down the river.
 As well you are given paddling practice.
 Around 10.30 am the adventure starts.
-For approximately 2 hours you shoot down an exhilarating 14 kilometers of fast-moving water and continuous rapids, twisting and turning as it rushes through narrow gorges and steep canyons while local kids play in the shallow waters near the riverbanks.
+For approximately 2 hours you shoot down an exhilarating 14 kilometers of fast-moving water and continuous rapids, twisting and turning as it rushes through narrow gorges and steep canyon to terraced plains where you may encounter children playing in shallow waters near the riverbanks.
 You encounter a nice mixture of wild country and fantastic jungle of unspeakable natural beauty.
-Expert river guides and modern safety equipment ensures that the day is fun and safe for all.
-Throughout the trip, our guides master the rafts, but also take time to pass on their knowledge about local Balinese lifestyle and the local flora and fauna of the Telaga Waja River valley.
+Expert river guides and modern safety equipment ensures that the day is fun and safe for all the family.
+Throughout the trip the guides not only skillfully maneuver the rafts, but also take time to pass on their knowledge on local Balinese lifestyle and the local flora and fauna of the Telaga Waja River valley.

-After this exhilarating experience, it’s time to shower and freshen up in the amenities area and change into dry clothes before moving onto the Balinese Bamboo Restaurant to feast on mouthwatering local delicacies while enjoying the surrounding panoramic views.
+After the exhilarating experience you can shower and freshen up in the amenities area and change into dry clothes before moving onto the Balinese Bamboo Restaurant to feast on mouthwatering local delicacies while enjoying the surrounding panoramic.
 At 2pm. lunch is over and it’s time to return to your hotel.
 Free activity for the rest of the day.
 Sleep early for trekking in the early morning.

 Mt.
 Batur is the second highest point in Bali.
 We begin the two hour ascent (not difficult) to arrive in time to witness a glorious sunrise and experience the stunning morning views of the surrounding crater and lake.

-- 03.45 am : Arrival at starting point, introduction and safety procedure briefing by our experienced professional hiking guide (association of Mount Batur trekking guides).
+• 03.45 am : Arrival at starting point, introduction and safety procedure briefing by our experience professional hiking guide (association of mount batur trekking guides).

-- 06.15 am Arrival at the summit crater, where we witness the spectacular view and sunrise.
-While we are there, we enjoy refreshments of hot tea and eggs boiled in volcanic steam.
+• 06.15 am Arrival at the summit crater, where we witness the spectacular view and sunrise and enjoy refreshments of hot tea and eggs boiled in volcanic steam.

 Day 05: Cycling Jatiluwih – Monkey Forest – Kuta (B,L,D)

-Cycling today will be taking place at Jatiluwih- one of World’s Heritage Site.
-You will cycle through the most beautiful terraced rice paddies in the world before enjoying a sumptuous lunch overlooking the stunning scenery.
+Cycling today will be taking place at Jatiluwih.
+It’s one of World Heritage Site where you cycle through the most beautiful terraced rice paddies in the world before enjoying a sumptuous lunch overlooking the stunning scenery.

 You have to be ready at 8 am at the hotel lobby for the transfer from the hotel to the cycling site.
 It takes 2 hours driving to reach Jatiluwih from Ubud.

 Before off to Jatiluwih process hotel check out, the luggage leave in the reception.
 When return from Jatiluwih, we’ll just stop by the hotel to pick up the luggage and drive to Kuta.
 En route stop in Wanara Wana – a sacred monkey forest.
-After Monkey Forest, you’ll have dinner one of Balinese favourite dish-Crispy Duck.
+After Monkey Forest, you’ll have dinner one of Baliness favourite dish, Crispy Duck.

 Proceed to the hotel.
-Check in at Adhi Dharma, Kuta
+Check in at Bali Rani Hotel Kuta or similar.

 Day 06: Cultural Day (B, L, D)